Project Report For Goat Farm

 Gobar gas from the excrement is often used as a substitute for residential uses and also for powering motors to take water from a well.

 The excess food and farm by-products are used for livestock feed.
 Almost all drought power for farming activities and distribution is provided by bullocks.

-The Indian dairy industry has an immense potential which can be utilized with concentrated strategy.
+The Indian dairy industry has immense potential which can be utilized with a concentrated strategy.
 INR worth 5,000 billion in 2016, 80 per cent of the sector remained disorganized.